Suryakanta97/DemoExample/couchbase/README.md

 ### Package Organization
-Java classes for the intro tutorial are in the org.baeldung.couchbase.intro package.
+Java classes for the intro tutorial are in the org.surya.couchbase.intro package.

-Java classes for the Spring service tutorial are in the org.baeldung.couchbase.spring package hierarchy.
+Java classes for the Spring service tutorial are in the org.surya.couchbase.spring package hierarchy.

-Java classes for the Asynchronous Couchbase tutorial are in the org.baeldung.couchbase.async package hierarchy.
+Java classes for the Asynchronous Couchbase tutorial are in the org.surya.couchbase.async package hierarchy.

 ### Running the tests
 The test classes for the Spring service tutorial are:
-- org.baeldung.couchbase.spring.service.ClusterServiceTest
+- org.surya.couchbase.spring.service.ClusterServiceTest
-- org.baeldung.couchbase.spring.person.PersonCrudServiceTest
+- org.surya.couchbase.spring.person.PersonCrudServiceTest

-The test classes for the Asynchronous Couchbase tutorial are in the org.baeldung.couchbase.async package hierarchy:
+The test classes for the Asynchronous Couchbase tutorial are in the org.surya.couchbase.async package hierarchy:
-- org.baeldung.couchbase.async.service.ClusterServiceTest
+- org.surya.couchbase.async.service.ClusterServiceTest
-- org.baeldung.couchbase.async.person.PersonCrudServiceTest
+- org.surya.couchbase.async.person.PersonCrudServiceTest

 The test classes may be run as JUnit tests from your IDE or using the Maven command line: